HTTPArchive/almanac.httparchive.org/src/content/en/2022/structured-data.md

 <span style="text-decoration:underline;">Knowledge graphs</span>

 Structured web data provides fixed vocabularies between entities and objects as a domain-specific language, which are generally stored in a RDF format.
 Knowledge graphs using RDF have proven to be great tools for querying relationships between entities.
 As an example, Wikidated 1.0 is an evolving knowledge graph which uses web structured data to store Wikipedia’s revision history.
 Its[ corresponding paper](https://arxiv.org/abs/2112.05003) talks through the process of aggregating revisions to a page as a set of additions and deletions of the RDF tuple.
 The authors have open sourced their method to convert wikipedia dumps into knowledge graphs.
+Applied research carried out by doordash engineering demonstrates that using [knowledge graphs can dramatically improve search performance] (https://doordash.engineering/2020/12/15/understanding-search-intent-with-better-recall/).

 <span style="text-decoration:underline;">Explainable AI</span>